Times-Tribune hosting Christmas Movie bracket contest

 After a successful Halloween candy tournament, The Times-Tribune has decided to continue the holiday fun with the Times-Tribune's Christmas Movie Tournament.
 This time The Times-Tribune is giving voters a chance to fill out their own Christmas movie bracket with a chance to win the movie voted on as the top movie.

-Readers who would like to participate in the challenge can grab a copy of the Thursday, Nov.
-26th or Tuesday, Dec.
-1st edition of the Times-Tribune and fill out the bracket inside the paper with who they think will advance and win the top movie.
+Readers who would like to participate in the challenge can fill out a bracket in the Nov.
+26 or Dec.
+1 editions of the Times-Tribune newspaper.
 Those filling out the bracket must return it to The Times-Tribune at 115 CVB Drive, London, or send us a picture of it filled out to newsroom@thetimestribune.com by noon on Thursday, Dec.
 3 to be entered into the contest to win the movie.

 If mailed in, it must be postmarked by Dec.
 2.